amandashlim/comp0034-cw1-g-group-6/app/markdown_files/design_explanation.md

 * **Format data**
-To get the datasets into the correct format for choropleth and line visualizations we had to pivot the dataset, so instead of the dates representing the columns and crime types the rows, date are aggregated in a Date column and columns generally represent the crime types.
+To get the datasets into the correct format for choropleth and line visualizations we had to pivot the dataset, so instead of the columns representing the dates and the rows the crime types, dates were aggregated into a Date column and the columns now represent the crime types.
 We also did some filtering and smaller reformatting when necessary.

 #### Modelling
-Because our solution is mainly based around creating interactive visualizations so the app user can explore the data in an intuitive manner, the project didn't focus on developing any models or algorithms.
+* Because our solution is mainly based around creating interactive visualizations so the app user can explore the data in an intuitive manner, the project didn't focus on developing any models or algorithms.

-However, we did use Facebook's Prophet time series predicting model in order to forecast the crime rate for the next 6 months.
+* However, we did use Facebook's Prophet time series predicting model in order to forecast the crime rate for the next 6 months.
 But the model is already trained by Facebook, so we only fitted the data.

-In our case developing unique forecasting algorithms would most likely not yield great results as we only had about 2 years worth of monthly data as data-points which is far too few to properly train a predictive algorithm.
+* In our case, developing unique forecasting algorithms would most likely not yield great results as we only had about 2 years worth of monthly data as data-points which is far too few to properly train a predictive algorithm.

 #### Evolution
-* Looking at the final delivery form a business perspective, we believe the app and app visualizations answer all the target customers' requirements.
+* Looking at the final delivery from a business perspective, we believe the app and app visualizations answer all the target customers' requirements.
 However, to see if that really is the case the app should be presented to stakeholders and target customers to get their feedback on it, and then further iterate and improve the app based on their feedback

 * At this stage we conducted two types of tests.
-We tested the dash app features to verify that the interface was working as planned with 10 distinct tests, this was done using selenium.
-We also used Unit tests to check for a specific response to a set of inputs.
+We tested the dash app features to verify that the interface was working as planned with 11 distinct tests which was done using selenium.
+We also created Unit tests to check for a specific response to a set of inputs.
 After, we integrated this with GitHub Actions to create a workflow to run the tests.
 These tests verified a good functionality of the dash app.
 Information on the specific tests conducted can be found in part 6.

 #### Deployment